asus-linux-drivers/asus-numberpad-driver/README.md

 - Numlock state corresponds to the system numlock state (disabling sys numlock from e.g. external keyboard disables numpad aswell, reflect enabling sys numlock is optional)
 - Touchpad physical buttons (left, right and middle) are ignored when is numpad on
 - Repeat key pressing when a key is held (optional)
-- Multitouch for maximum 5 fingers at the same moment (Example 1: can be enabled numpad when second finger is touched on touchpad somewhere as well; Example 2: brightness can be changed during using numpad for calculating) (optional)
+- Multitouch for maximum 5 fingers at the same moment (optional)

 ## Installation